LebsterFace/calc-discord-bot/README.md

-# calc-discord-bot
+# Discord Calculator Bot
-## A simple calc bot for Discord.
+## A simple calculator bot for Discord
+Built with Discord.JS

+This was my second git repo and my third node project!